brendanhay/amazonka/amazonka-codepipeline/README.md

 -   < GetPipeline>, which returns information about a pipeline structure.

+-   < GetPipelineExecution>, which returns information about a specific execution of a pipeline.

 -   < GetPipelineState>, which returns information about the current state of the stages and actions of a pipeline.

 -   < ListPipelines>, which gets a summary of all of the pipelines associated with your account.